 Dr Marel is a Research Fellow at the National Drug and Alcohol Research Centre, and a member of the NHMRC Centre of Research Excellence in Mental Health and Substance Use (CREMS).
 Her research is focused on improving our understanding of, and responses to, co-occurring substance use and mental health disorders in complex populations.
-She is currently leading the revision of the Department of Health funded Guidelines on the management of co-occurring alcohol and other drug and mental health conditions in alcohol and other drug treatment settings, and has previously coordinated the development and dissemination of information booklets on co-occurring mental health conditions for people with substance use problems.
+Most recently, she led the revision of the Department of Health funded Guidelines on the management of co-occurring alcohol and other drug and mental health conditions in alcohol and other drug treatment settings, and development of accompanying online training program.

 - Mental health

 - Patterns and predictors of substance use and mental health problems

 - Relationship between crime and substance use over time